masomaster/masomaster/README.md

 - I also ~~like~~ **LOVE** coffee ☕️.
 - Oh, and I'm particularly strange in that I enjoy riding my bike 🚴🏻‍♂️ <a href="https://www.strava.com/activities/6089368002">painfully long distances</a> up <a href="https://www.strava.com/activities/4177904179">painfully long mountains</a> 🏔.
 - I also enjoy researching, publishing, and teaching in the humanities (that *other* world!).
-- But for things more relevant to coding, check out my repos.
+- But for things more relevant to coding, check out my repos or the links below.

 ## Get in Touch! 🎉
 - <a href="http://masonlancaster.com/">Portfolio</a>